 - Mustard powder

-How to Make Brisket in the Traeger
+How to Make Beef Brisket in the Traeger

 Mix the seasonings in a bowl.
 Season the brisket using all of the seasoning mix.
 Wrap the brisket and refrigerate for at least 2 hours, or overnight if possible.
 About 30 minutes before you’re ready to cook, take the brisket out of the fridge to bring it up to room temp.